alexsmgouveia/amg-dapper-entities/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://gist.github.com/hi-hi-ray/LICENSE.md) file for details
+This project is licensed under the MIT License.